 Advice: Get prepared to defend against punches.
 If you are in an agency, request to attend the client meetings or pitch presentations.
 Watch the client formulate every possible questions that you would never think of.
 Learn how to reassure them.
 No, the logo “doesn’t have to be bigger” to be seen, and you gotta be able to explain why.
 Your client can understand.
 You will be surprised how thin is the line between rejection and approval.

 I’ve heard too many independents and small studios lamenting about clients that pay late.
 Clients that ask for non-specific work.
 Clients that try to reduce the costs mid-project.
 This is serious stuff.
 This can kill your activity.
 Late payments are the number one reason for freelancers to quit.

 Advice: It’s your responsibility to set tight contracts, and get your down-payments.
 Be tough.
 No contract, no design.

-To the employees, you must wonder, why talking about the money?
+To the employees, you must wonder, why talking about money?
 I get my salary every month, no matter what.
 Still.
-Be aware of the impact of money on your designs.
-Go get some freelance gigs!
-Come back fortified.
-You will gain a better understanding of how a company works.
-The strategic decisions they have to take and how you can respond to it.
-Better money understanding means better client understanding, better validations, better projects, better work.
+Be aware of the impact money has on your designs.
+Go get some freelance gigs.
+Understand how a business works.
+The strategic decisions, the compromises.
+Better money understanding means better client understanding, better validations, better work.

 Similarly, all-night work sessions have no rational reason to exist.
-It’s either a misevaluated time, or a bad client management.
+It’s either a misevaluated time, or bad client management.
 It has no added value; if you are given one hour and one hour only, it’s amazing how much you can get stuff done.
-But if your company starts to buy the pizzas and plan for the whole night, you will likely take the whole night to get job done.
+But if your company starts to buy the pizzas and plan to stay the whole night, you will likely take the whole night to get the work done.

 Advice: turn off emails and chat notifications during your off-work.
 For the most courageous: remove your email client from your phone.
-I mean it.
 You will be surprised how much less noise leads to better design.